 From sound cafes to booming vinyl sales, it seems like the world is falling back in love with sound.
-Our resident futurist, Sabrina Faramarzi, explores the growing rise of sound-led experiences in culture.
+Sabrina Faramarzi explores the growing rise of sound-led experiences in culture.

 There is no accessory more vital to city living than a good pair of headphones.
 Almost in every carriage, on any form of public transport, in any major global city, commuters will all have one thing in common: the regular use of headphones.
 Whether for listening to music, the latest podcast, or purely to isolate themselves from unwanted overheard conversation, city dwellers use headphones to block out the constant stream of noise that culminates with city life.